Internet privacy: Search engines

-Google had publicly stated on January 24, 2012, that its privacy policy will once again be altered.
+Google had publicly stated on January 24, 2012, that its privacy policy would once again be altered.
 This new policy would change the following for its users: (1) the privacy policy would become shorter and easier to comprehend and (2) the information that users provide would be used in more ways than it is presently being used.
-The goal of Google is to make users’ experiences better than they currently are.
+The goal of Google is to make users' experiences better than they currently are.

-This new privacy policy is planned to come into effect on March 1, 2012.
+This new privacy policy came into effect on March 1, 2012.
 Peter Fleischer, the Global Privacy Counselor for Google, has explained that if a person is logged into his/her Google account, and only if he/she is logged in, information will be gathered from multiple Google services in which he/she has used in order to be more accommodating.
 Google's new privacy policy will combine all data used on Google's search engines (i.e., YouTube and Gmail) in order to work along the lines of a person's interests.
 A person, in effect, will be able to find what he/she wants at a more efficient rate because all searched information during times of login will help to narrow down new search results.

 Google's privacy policy explains what information they collect and why they collect it, how they use the information, and how to access and update information.
-Google will collect information to better service its users such as their language, which ads they find useful or people that are important to them online.
-Google announces they will use this information to provide, maintain, protect Google and its users.
+Google will collect information to better service its users such as their language, which ads they find useful, or people that are important to them online.
+Google announces they will use this information to provide, maintain and protect Google and its users.
 The information Google uses will give users more relevant search results and advertisements.
 The new privacy policy explains that Google can use shared information on one service in other Google services from people who have a Google account and are logged in.
 Google will treat a user as a single user across all of their products.
 Google claims the new privacy policy will benefit its users by being simpler.
 Google will, for example, be able to correct the spelling of a user's friend's name in a Google search or notify a user they are late based on their calendar and current location.
-Even though Google is updating their privacy policy, its core privacy guidelines will not change.
-For example, Google does not sell personal information or share it externally.
+Even though Google updated its privacy policy, its core privacy guidelines did not change.
+For example, Google still does not sell personal information or share it externally.